 Established in 1998, Grand River Snowmobile Club is an incorporated, not-for-profit club which aims to see a system of national standard trails established in the Upper Lake Melville area.

 In their first year the club was successful in designing and developing approximately 120 kilometers of trail using monies procured from a variety of sources, mainly government.

-While the backbone of he GRSC needs to rely on a strong membership, we will utilize funding from the recently established Labrador Winter trails Strategy to further develop its trail system.
-This strategy is a mufti-million dollar fund that was set up to see a region-wide system of winter trails developed.
+While the backbone of GRSC needs to rely on a strong membership, we will utilize funding from the recently established Labrador Winter trails strategy to further develop its trail system.
+This strategy is a multi-million dollar fund that was set up to see a region-wide system of winter trails developed.

 Labrador is the perfect place for the passionate snowmobile rider.
 The beautiful scenery and snow, snow, snow makes it a great destination for the casual trail rider and the adventurous, deep snow, off trail, mountain climbing, thrill seeker!

 This site is a place for you to get information on the trails and upcoming events that will be happening in the area throughout the season.

 Trail stickers for maintained groomed trails are a requirement by law in our province, and you are required to purchase and display a pass for each snowmobile.